liuderchi/atom-vtt-helper/README.md

 ## TODO

-- jump to frame
+- Jump To Frame by Number
-- jump by timestamp
+- Jump To Timestamp
 - time shift all frames
 - insert `NOTE` to all frames / one frame